 Profile of the sap wells.

-Instead, I focused on a very cooperative and hard-working Hairy that allowed me over a seven-minute span (actually, I departed before he did) to observe him drilling a new hole.
-(Click to enlarge the images in the cluster.)
+Instead, I focused on a very cooperative and hard-working Hairy that allowed me over a seven-minute span (I departed before he did) to observe him drilling a new hole.

 First encounter with Hairy at the hole.